jessewaweru/EcommerceAnalysis2024/README.md

 *Bar graph visualizing the interaction types amongst the Top 10 selling Product Categories of the E-commerce store.*

 ### Insights
-- Again, the highest selling category has the most user interactions by a large margin but product categories like 'Home and Kitchen','Clothing,Shoes&Jewerelly' and 'Unique' also have close to 100 interactions.
+- The highest selling category has the most user interactions by a large margin but product categories like 'Home and Kitchen','Clothing,Shoes&Jewerelly' and 'Unique' also have close to 100 interactions.

 ### 2.2  Analyze the time patterns of user interactions.